georgalis/pub/boot/pkgsrc_guide.md

 ## Getting the Source

 For initial bootstrap, extract the stable archive into the pkgsrc-stable location.
 Optionally, extract pkgsrc-current as well.
 Tools will be installed as packages to maintain these source checkouts.

 Although the extracted source archive is under 60MB, it contains 300K files and directories.
-Therefore, NFS is not recomended for management of this source tree.
+Therefore, NFS is not recommended for management of this source tree.

 ```
 https://cdn.netbsd.org/pub/pkgsrc/stable/pkgsrc.tar.xz